ctfhacker/ctf-writeups/polictf-2015/johns-library/README.md

 deadbeef
 ```

 This function takes the index of a book and reads the information stored at that index.
-This calculation is done by reading the corresponding stored length from `0x804a060 + 4*index`
+This calculation is done by reading the corresponding stored length from `0x804a060 + index`
 and adding that length to the beginning of the buffer passed to the function (which is also on the stack).

 ### Vulnerabilities
 There are two bugs in the code.
 * The data stored in the buffer is read via a `gets()` call, causing a traditional stack overflow.
 This is exploited upon exiting the program.
-* The length of the book isn't checked for negative.
+* The length of the book isn't checked for being negative.
 This allows us to arbitrarily read valvues on the stack.
 It just so happens that the start of the buffer is pushed on the stack as a parameter to both read and add functions.
 An example stack is below (addresses are not accurate)

 ```
 +-------------------+